Richard Neely

 Richard Forlani Neely (August 2, 1941 – November 8, 2020) was a justice and chief justice of the West Virginia Supreme Court of Appeals from 1973 to 1995.
 When he took office, he became the youngest judge of a court of last resort in the English-speaking world in the 20th century.

 Early life and education

 Neely was born in Los Angeles, California.
 He graduated in 1964 from Dartmouth College, in economics.
 In 1967 he graduated from Yale Law School.
 From 1968 to 1969, Neely served as an army artillery captain in Vietnam, where he was assigned to the staff of John Paul Vann and then to the staff of Ambassador Charles S. Whitehouse.
 Among other duties, Neely supervised the economic development program for a quarter of South Vietnam and then wrote the economic development section of the 1969 American pacification plan.
 He was awarded the Bronze Star.
-He was the grandson of Matthew M. Neely, who served as Governor of West Virginia and later as U.S. Senator.
+He was the grandson of Matthew M. Neely, who served as both Governor of West Virginia and a U.S. Senator.